thatcherfreeman/utility-dctls/README.md

 **LGG Lin Mid Gray**: Indicate the linear code value for mid gray.
 This is used to calculate the target mid gray value in the selected **Log Space**

 **Normalize WB by Lum**: When checked, **Temperature** and **Tint** will attempt to preserve luminance.
 When unchecked, those two sliders will instead maintain `max(r,g,b)` and can only darken the image.

+**Use Better Contrast**: If checked, instead of the **Contrast** slider being driven by gamma (`f(x) = pow(x, gamma)`), it's controlled by a function introduced to me by Max Kiesele, which behaves similarly to gamma but behaves more like gain in the highlights and shadows.
+I think it looks better to leave this checked because raising contrast doesn't cook your highlights so much.

 **Input Transfer Function**: Indicate the image encoding of the input image, so we can transform to linear.